 As with other crimes, a prosecutor must establish statutory rape beyond a reasonable doubt.
 In certain cases, a strong defense may be mounted by showing that one or more elements of the charge are subject to doubt.
 For example, you may be able to raise doubt about whether sex occurred at all.
 It may be appropriate in some cases to show that one or more witnesses for the prosecution is not credible.

 If you are convicted of statutory rape, you may need to register as a sex offender.
 Those who fail to comply with the registration requirement may face further criminal prosecution.
 There is an exemption to registration popularly known as the Romeo and Juliet law for those close in age.
 The purpose of this exemption is to protect underage couples that have sex where the partners are very close in age to each other and also close to the age of consent.
 In order for the registration requirement to be removed, you can't have been more than four years older than the minor with whom you were sexually involved.
 The minor must have been age 13-18 at the time of the statutory rape, and the sexual activity must have been consensual.
-If you're seeking removal of the registration requirement, you can't have prior sex offenses.Consult a Broward County Attorney to Fight Sex Crime Charges
+If you're seeking removal of the registration requirement, you can't have prior sex offenses.Consult a Fort Lauderdale Attorney to Fight Sex Crime Charges